developer1-kedar/nagios-docs/LabGuides/AddingLinuxHostForMonitoring.md

 (vii) Restart Nagios using command `systemctl restart nagios`

 That’s it.
 Now go to Nagios Monitoring Web interface at “http://Your-server-IP-address/nagios” or “http://FQDN/nagios” and Provide the username and password.
-Check that the Remote Linux Host was added and is being monitored.
+Check that the Remote Linux Host was added and is being monitored.\

+NOTE: For Object definitions details, please visit URL https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html#service